 These holy springs are surrounded by forest and numerous palm trees creating a cool setting to admire the place.
-From the split gate entrance (candi bentar) you'll stroll through a garden before you reach the bathing area.
-Woman having their period are not allowed to enter and wearing a temple scarf is compulsory.
+From the split gate entrance (candi bentar) you’ll stroll through a garden before you reach the bathing area.
+Woman having their period are not allowed to enter.
+Like all Balinese temples, wearing a temple scarf is compulsory.

-The bathing area is connected to a big Hindu temple complex in which you can also find the actual water source.
-The source is surrounded by a big wall in order to keep everything that isn't sacred out.
+The bathing area is connected to a big Hindu temple complex.
+Here you can also find the actual water source.
+The source is surrounded by a big wall in order to keep everything that isn’t sacred out.

 The Balinese believe that the source holds magical and healing powers.
-Additionally it ensures eternal youth.
+Additionally, it ensure eternal youth.
 Every year pilgrims gather together at this important place.

 Holy water plays a special roll in Hinduism.
 The Brahman priests of Bali, who are the only ones to conduct numerous offerings and purification ceremonies, come to this source to collect the water as it is considered one of the holiest on Bali.

 The three koi filled baths with spewing ornaments next to the source are made out of stone and divided into three sections.
 The left bath is for Balinese women and the middle one for Balinese men.
 The outer right bathing pool is smaller but is known to be the purest of all.

 Tirta is derived from the Sanskrit word “amrita” which means nectar of life elixir.
 The legend of this water source is based on the Hindu god Indra, who once won the battle against the demon king Maya Danawa.

 Maya Danawa had poisoned the river Petanu, from which the warriors of Indra drank and died.
 To save his warriors Indra created a big water hole just north of the river Petanu, now known as Tirta Empul.

 The water from this source was poured on his warriors who instantly woke up from the dead.
 Then, in the end they defeated the evil Maya Danawa.